Rules of Order and Procedure Of The City Council, City Of Chicago For Years 2019 – 2023.

 (c) Resolutions determining the membership, Chairman or Vice-Chairman of Council committees, Vice Mayor or President Pro Tempore.

-In addition to those matters listed in Rule 41 which are not subject to referral to committee, all resolutions concerning deaths, congratulations, ceremonial and noncontroversial matters may be considered by the whole City Council without the suspension of the Rules of Order and Procedure and adopted as a group by a single motion to “Do Pass” at any regular meeting of the City Council upon recommendation of the Chairman of the Committee on Finance or the Chairman of the Committee on Committees, Rules and Ethics herein so designated for the purpose of recommending passage of such agreed resolutions.
+In addition to those matters listed in Rule 41 which are not subject to referral to committee, all resolutions concerning deaths, congratulations, ceremonial and noncontroversial matters may be considered by the whole City Council without the suspension of the Rules of Order and Procedure and adopted as a group by a single motion to “Do Pass” at any regular meeting of the City Council upon recommendation of the Chairman of the Committee on Finance or the Chairman of the Committee on Committees and Rules herein so designated for the purpose of recommending passage of such agreed resolutions.
 Resolutions calling for the expenditure of funds or directing investigations shall not be subject to the agreed resolution procedures.
 Each matter so recommended shall be briefly described by subject and sponsor by the member(s) reporting agreed resolutions.
 Any matter on the Agreed Calendar shall be removed on the motion of any Alderman and shall then be subject to the Rules of Order and Procedure of the City Council as provided in this Rule 41.
 For the purpose of facilitating the review of such resolutions, all matters to be considered shall be filed with the City Clerk forty-eight (48) hours in advance of the Council meeting at which they will be considered and made available to the Aldermen selected to review such matters.

 Nothing in this Rule 41 or the Rules of Order and Procedure of the City Council shall preclude the introduction or submission of ordinances, orders or resolutions, petitions or other propositions into a committee of the City Council by an operating department, office or agency in order to facilitate an expeditious hearing on said matter or where an emergency exists.
 In addition, routine or repetitive matters may also be introduced directly into a committee of the City Council for hearing.
 This provision shall not apply to matters described in paragraphs (a), (b) or (c) of this Rule.